tonethar/IGME-230-GDD-2017-Fall/notes/HW-circle-blast-3.md

 ![Screenshot](_images/circle-blast-34.jpg)

 ## VIII. <a id="section8">Possible improvements
-Thinking of making some improvements on this game or a simialr one of your own crafting?
+Thinking of making some improvements on this game, or a similar one of your own crafting?
 Here are some ideas:
 - imported font
 - imported graphics, and only use PIXI.Text for "dynamic text" that changes (e.g. score)
 - sounds